TommasoPino/COMET-Docker-Compose/README.md

 This is the Git repository of the official `CDP4 Community Edition` docker compose scripts.
 The scripts have been designed in a way that you can spin up various combinations of the CDP4 database and webservices for production,development as well as testing.

+## Compatibility

+**If you are going to create own variations on these docker-compose files or create your own bear in mind that version `4.0.0` of CDP Webservices does not support database images version higher than `1.3.1`.**

 ## Usage

 Use the included `compose.bat` script to compose the containers: